 Fluffy Slime Recipe

-- 1/2 cup White Washable PVA School Glue We like Elmer's brand!
+- 1/2 Cup of Washable PVA School Glue (We used white)

 - Food Coloring

 - 1 Tbsp of Saline Solution (Must contain both sodium borate and boric acid as ingredients)

 STEP 1.
 Measure 3 heaped cups of shaving cream into a bowl.
 You can also experiment with using less or more shaving cream for different textures!

 STEP 2.
 Add 5 to 6 drops of food coloring.
 We used neon food coloring, but there are so many choices.

 STEP 3.
 Add a 1/2 cup of glue to the shaving cream and gently mix.

 STEP 4.
 Add 1/2 tsp of baking soda and mix.
 The baking soda helps to firm and form the slime.